rrquizon1/skywater130nm_WeakPUF/README.md

-This repository contains the source files used for final requirements of EE 226.
+This repository contains the source files used for final requirements of EE 226 at University of the Philippines Diliman.
 The CMOS arbiter PUF described in [1] is implemented in XSCHEM and NGSPICE using sky130 nm architecture.

 References: